ToshioCP/Gobject-tutorial/src/sec7.src.md

 - Requests the system to allocate 7 bytes memories.
 - Copies the string to the memory.
 - Returns the pointer to the newly-allocated memory.
-- If the argument is NULL, then g\_strdup returns NULL.
+- If the argument is NULL, then no memory is allocated and it returns NULL.

 If the string `s` is no longer in use, `s` must be freed, which means the allocated 7 bytes must be returned to the system.
 `g_free` frees the memory.